Skip to content

 .to_json() / Deck.from_json(json_str)

 Round-trips the deck through JSON, reusing each canvas's serialization.
-The shape is {"width": ..., "height": ..., "theme": {...}, "slides": [<canvas spec>, ...]}, where width/height (the default slide size) and theme are emitted only when set.
+The shape is {"kind": "deck", "width": ..., "height": ..., "theme": {...}, "slides": [<canvas spec>, ...]}, where width/height (the default slide size) and theme are emitted only when set.
+Per-slide transition, audio, duration, and notes fields are preserved alongside the canvas fields.
 A top-level theme is shared with every slide so slides can use $theme.* tokens, exactly like Canvas.from_json.

 spec = deck.to_json()